Desmotes/ProvisioningMasterNode/README.md

 Initially, you have to create a .vault_pass file with the password (plain text) in the Provisioning root folder

 > echo "text" >  .vault_pass

+After that you have to create the pass.yml file using vault mechanism.
+Don't forget to pass in the creation of the folder the same password like .vault_pass file.

+> ansible-vault create vars/pass.yml

+> ---

+> desmotes_password: <password>

 Secondly, you have to copy your rsa keys for desmotes user.